ryancwalsh/onlyfunds/README.md

 ...assuming you have setup firebase and have project access

+Our Firebase API Key is secret, so the firebase won't work without changing it to the correct key!

 ### `firebase serve`

 Performs a local deployment, similar to `npm start`